nuchs/toys/hangman/notes/notes4.md

 ## Part 4

-With th ebulk of the game logic written, the next stop is the render module and a look at how to display the game to the user.
+With the bulk of the game logic written, the next stop is the render module and a look at how to display the game to the user.

-The Console struct doesn't look like it makes sense anymore; the Game struct contans all the state required to render the current state of the game.
+The Console struct doesn't look like it makes sense anymore; the Game struct contains all the state required to render the current state of the game.
 We'll ditch the struct in favour of a render function.
 Actually we could probably roll the render_end functionality into here as well; render_end would have, had to have checked the game